crooksey/pyPaymentSense/README.md

 pyPaymentSense
 ==============

-Python code to interact with the Payment Sense API.
+Python code to interact with the Payment Sense API, including full validation for all variables.

-Usage:

-from paymentsense import send_payment_sense hash = send_payment_sense()

-hash will then be the hash key to send to the server
-# NOTE CURRENTLY UN TESTED AND WIP
+For a usage example see example.py, working and tested.